 Employees in Ireland have a constitutional right to join and associate with a trade union and this has been recognised as including the right to disassociate and not to join a trade union.

 However, it has been established in Irish Courts that employers in Ireland have no statutory or constitutional obligation to recognise a trade union.
-While an employer is not obliged to recognise a particular trade union, there have been numerous recommendations of the Labour Court that an employer should recognise and consult and negotiate with a trade union on behalf of its members who are in the
+While an employer is not obliged to recognise a particular trade union, there have been numerous recommendations of the Labour Court that an employer should recognise and consult and negotiate with a trade union on behalf of its members who are in the employer’s employment.
+It is for this reason we would advise that specific advice should be sought in this

 Already a subscriber?